thegengen/cliches/README.md

 # This looks up cliches(:customer) and instantiates a model.
 Customer.cliche

-# This looks up cliches(:returning_customer) and instantiates
+# This looks up cliches(:returning_customer) and instantiates a model
 Customer.cliche(:returning)

-# This looks does the same, but also saves the model
+# This does the same, but also saves the model
 Customer.cliche!(:returning)
 ```